 Get to Know Our Sections

 - FEATURE ARTICLES.
 Sourced from practitioners around the globe, these articles seek to encourage new thinking, highlight innovative practice and stimulate debate in the world of effective volunteer engagement.

 - AHEAD OF THE CURVE.
 Technology expert Sam Fankuchen explores how technology shapes contemporary volunteer engagement and will shape it in the future.

 - ALONG THE WEB.
 (Retired 10/20) Because leaders in volunteer involvement already have too much to do to waste time, this section was designed to show you what's already been learned by others.
 Along the Web presents materials and sites found on the Web that focus on various aspects of volunteering.

 - ETHICS.
-Editor Erin Spink provides a solid foundation for leaders of volunteers to build their knowledge and skills and identify ethical dilemmas and embed ethical decisions within their practice with confidence
+Co-editors Erin Spink and Erin McLean provide a solid foundation for leaders of volunteers to build their knowledge and skills and identify ethical dilemmas and embed ethical decisions within their practice with confidence

 - POINTS OF VIEW.
 Contributing editors Rob Jackson and Erin Spink present commentaries on trending issues.

 - RESEARCH TO PRACTICE.
-Editor Laurie Mook, a Canadian academic currently teaching in the U.S., provides articles that interpret scholarly research for practitioners.
+Reviewer Laurie Mook, a Canadian academic currently teaching in the U.S., provides articles that interpret scholarly research for practitioners.

 - TRAINING DESIGNS.
 (Retired 10/20) By pooling the knowledge and experiences of trainers around the world, this section created a unique, user-friendly, expanding training resource to enhance the training activities of those working with volunteers and paid staff.